 Unfortunately, under the influence of half a bottle of Sauvignon Blanc, I impulsively ordered a chocolate chip cookie dough torte—a slab of dough topped with chocolate cremeux, alongside vanilla bourbon ice cream.
 It was richer than the Vanderbilts.
 Fortunately, I couldn’t finish.

-Even more than indoor pools, my friend loves public parks and as usual found one for our morning walk.
+My friend loves public parks and as usual found one for our morning walk.
 At first, Brenton Point State Park looked like every other water-side park we’ve traipsed through from Acadia to La Jolla, but that was just as well since I had to watch where I was stepping through the goose poop covering the grassy stretch between the park’s main road and the rocky shoreline.
 But we found a spot to climb down, and I soon realized I’d never seen such a variety of color in rocks—mauve to purple, peach to coral, aqua to teal.
 The rocks were even more alluring than the white spray bursting against them.

 Since we skipped breakfast, we were pretty hungry for lunch by the time we sat down at a large wooden booth near a paned window at the Midtown Oyster Bar.
 Trying to get back to my low-carb ways after the previous night’s chowder-and-chocolate extravaganza, I ordered an onion soup and a chicken chopper salad, requesting ranch dressing instead of the house honey Dijon.
 Even eating around the bread, the salty soup was very good with its generous amount of cheese.